SleepyDeb/terragrunt-aws-infrastructure-catalog/modules/ecr-repository/README.md

-# DynamoDB Table Module
+# ECR Repository Module

-This is an example OpenTofu/Terraform module that deploys a [DynamoDB Table](https://aws.amazon.com/dynamodb/).
+This is an example OpenTofu/Terraform module that deploys an [ECR Repository](https://aws.amazon.com/ecr/).

 See the [root README](/README.md) for instructions on how to provision this module.